 two students finished their Bachelor theses successfully on the basis of the GBG under supervision of Wolfgang Konen.

-GBG framework can already be used for research purposes by comparing performances of different implemented intelligent agents on different implemented games.
+The GBG framework can be used for research purposes by comparing performances of different implemented intelligent agents on different implemented games.
 But the most interesting fact about GBG is, that any other board game or agent can easily be embedded and used.
 If you are interested you can read more about GBG here.

-Thanks to the flexibility of GBG, many new themes in Game learning and AI can be considered as a possible Bachelor or Master thesis topics.
+Thanks to the flexibility of GBG, many new themes in game learning and AI can be considered as possible Bachelor or Master thesis topics.
 The topics can be either implementation of a new game and analysing the performance of the currently implemented agents on such games or implementing a new agent (learning algorithm) and study its effectiveness on the already existing games.

 - New game:

-- Weight-sharing n-tuples (Convolutional Network
+- Weight-sharing n-tuples (Convolutional Network)

-- Hex in GBG
+- Improving agents for larger Hex boards in GBG

-- Dots and boxes in GBG
+- Dots-and-boxes in GBG

 New ideas are also appreciated.